Introduction

 The book follows the natural architecture of a query engine, building each layer on top of the previous.

-Chapters 8 through 10 cover execution.
-We translate logical plans into physical plans containing executable code, then cover joins and subqueries, two of the most complex operations in query processing.
+The Physical Plans, Query Planning, and Joins chapters cover execution.
+We translate logical plans into physical plans containing executable code, implement a query planner to automate that translation, then cover joins, one of the most complex operations in query processing.

-Chapters 11 through 13 cover planning and optimization.
-We implement a query planner to automate the translation from logical to physical plans, build optimizer rules to transform plans into more efficient forms, and execute queries to compare performance.
+The Subqueries, Query Optimizers, and Query Execution chapters continue with more advanced topics.
+We handle subqueries, build optimizer rules to transform plans into more efficient forms, and execute queries to compare performance.

 This book is also available for purchase in ePub, MOBI, and PDF format from https://leanpub.com/how-query-engines-work